MatthewKosloski/student-information-system/README.md

 $ git clone https://github.com/MatthewKosloski/student-information-system.git
 ```

-Then, create a virtual environment for the project:
+Then, create a virtual environment for the project (make sure you're in the project's root directory):

 ```
 $ virtualenv student-information-system